amd/aocl-data-analytics/doc/sklearn.rst

 .. _sklearn:

-Extension for Scikit-learn
+Extension for scikit-learn
 ****************************

-In addition to the Python API, AOCL-DA offers an extension to enable existing users of Scikit-learn to extract better performance while making minimal changes to their code.
+In addition to the Python API, AOCL-DA offers an extension to enable existing users of scikit-learn to extract better performance while making minimal changes to their code.

-To use the extension, you must *patch* your existing code to replace the Scikit-learn symbols with AOCL-DA symbols.
-This can be done by inserting the following lines prior to your Scikit-learn import statement.
+To use the extension, you must *patch* your existing code to replace the scikit-learn symbols with AOCL-DA symbols.
+This can be done by inserting the following lines prior to your scikit-learn import statement.

 .. code-block::